Blue Cross MedicareRx Choice is a 4.0 Star Medicare Part D Plan for Medicare Beneficiaries in Oklahoma

 For assistance 24 hours a day, call 1-800-MEDICARE (1-800-633-4227).
 TTY users should call 1-877-486-2048 or visit www.medicare.gov

-This stand-alone Medicare Part D is Medicare's prescription drug plan program.
-Plans are offered by private insurance companies and cover outpatient prescriptions.... plan is compatible with Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... (hospital insurance) and Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.... (medical insurance), and all Oklahoma Medigap plans.
+This stand-alone Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each... plan is compatible with Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. (hospital insurance) and Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. (medical insurance), and all Oklahoma Medigap plans.
 It's also compatible with Medicare Part C plans in Oklahoma, so long as the plan does not include prescription drug coverage.

 If you are entitled to Medicare Part A (enrolled or not) or currently enrolled in Medicare Part B you may join the Blue Cross MedicareRx Choice prescription drug plan.
 Unless you also receive benefits from Medicaid, enrollment in a Part D plan is voluntary.
 This plan is available in Oklahoma City, Tulsa, Norman, Lawton, Broken Arrow, Edmond, Enid, Stillwater, Muskogee, and all other towns and cities in Oklahoma.